Rules For the 2025 Players Challenge Cup

 Roster Size

-2017 thru 2014 (7v7 Division): 14 player max roster
+2019 thru 2016 (7v7 Division): 14 player max roster.
+All players may dress and play.

-2013 & 2012 (9v9 Division): 16 player max roster
+2015 & 2014 (9v9 Division): 16 player max roster.
+All players may dress and play.

-2011 thru 2006/05 (11v11 Division): 22 player max roster.
+2013 thru 2007/08 (11v11 Division): 22 player max roster.
+All players may dress and play.

 All Divisions will play two 30 minute halves.